enormandeau/stacks_workflow/README.md

 ```
 ### 8. Onwards!

 You should now have a very clean SNP dataset for your project.
-Analyze singletons,
+Analyze only
-duplicated, diverged, and high coverage SNPs separately.
+singletons or analyse the different categories of SNPs separately.

   - Run population genomics analyses
   - Publish a paper!

 ## For the Methods section of your paper

-Here is a summary of informations that should in the Methods section of your paper.
+Here is a summary of informations that should go in the Methods section of your paper.

 ### Sample preparation